gojilabs/development/3rd_parties/spaces_and_shrine.md

 When developing applications, we use direct uploading of files to the storage.
 This means that when a file is uploaded by the user, the file is uploaded directly to Digital Ocean Spaces, bypassing the application server.
 The upload happens in the background - as soon as the client application has received the file, it is uploaded to the bucket.
 This significantly reduces interface latency caused by downloading and processing the file.

-To enable direct upload we need to add a route to the application:
+To enable direct upload we need to add these routes to the application:

 ```ruby
 # config/routes.rb